 - Full Day Excursion: $600 (6.5 hours on the island)

-We did the half day excursion and were satisfied with 2.5 hours exploring the island.
+We did the half day excursion and felt like 2.5 hours on the island was enough time.
 In addition to the costs listed above, you must also pay a $10 park entrance fee.